-Benjamin Franklin School serves approximately 250 children in kindergarten through grade five.
+Benjamin Franklin School serves approximately 240 children in Kindergarten through grade five.
 The school serves an attendance area loosely defined as the northeast quadrant of the city.
-Franklin is a comprehensive elementary school, meaning it offers comprehensive services to meet the needs of most children.
-Currently, Franklin has two divisions of kindergarten through grade five, and two divisions of the CLC (Lower and Upper) serving students with developmental delays, mental retardation and/or other severe language impairments.
-Franklin also houses the district's elementary English for Speakers of Other Languages (ESOL) program.
-Including all of the above, class size has averaged 18.7 students per class this year.
+Franklin is a comprehensive elementary school, meaning it offers comprehensive services to meet the needs of all children.
+Currently there are two sections at each grade level, with class sizes averaging 18 students.

-Benjamin Franklin Elementary School - a community dedicated to working together to encourage positive learning experiences, self-worth and respect for others, through a vibrant and caring environment, thus promoting responsible citizens for the future.
+Franklin Elementary School is a community dedicated to working together to encourage positive learning experiences, self-worth and respect for others, through a vibrant and caring environment, thus promoting responsible citizens for the future.

-Supporting the academic program, Franklin students receive services as needed from the school counselor, reading specialist, Title I staff, and resource room staff.
-All Keene elementary schools partner with the Harris Center to provide high quality field-based experiences in science.
+Supporting the academic program, Franklin students may receive services as needed from the school counselor, reading specialist, behavior interventionist, Title I staff and special education staff.
+Keene elementary schools’ partner with the Harris Center to provide high quality field-based experiences in science.

 Franklin students participate in a variety of activities throughout the school year.
-Most notable are activities that foster contributions to the larger school community, Student Council, Peer Mediation and Safety Patrol.
-Franklin students also get to explore and develop their unique talents and gifts through our SHINE (Students Having Individual Needs for Enrichment) program.
-Examples of SHINE activities are opera club, basketball, climbing wall, math club, and more.
+Most notable are activities that foster contributions to the larger school community, such as Student Council, Safety Patrol, NHDI residency, and a variety of Artist in Residence programs.
+Franklin students also get to explore and develop their unique talents through a variety of extracurricular activities such as Opera Club, Running Club, Rock Climbing Club, and enrichment academic clubs.